A rental property with multiple units or apartments surrounded by trees.

 Here are things you can do to make your tenant want to stay:

-• Communicate regularly: Build a good relationship with your tenant.
+• Communicate regularly.
+Build a good relationship with your tenant.
 Tenants will likely stick around if you create an environment where their concerns are heard, repairs are promptly taken care of and the property is safe and well-maintained.

-Setting Tenant Move-In And Move-Out Dates
+4. Set Tenant Move-In And Move-Out Dates

 Prepare the property before the tenant moves in.
 Change the locks, clean the home, remove any safety hazards and perform necessary repairs and maintenance.